3urobeat/steam-mass-comment-bot/README.md

 If you want to login with a QR Code instead, then set the password to "qrcode".
 Upon starting the bot a QR Code will be presented, which you can scan using your Steam Mobile App to login.

+If you have a shared secret (used to "bypass" Steam Guard Code), you may provide it at `sharedSecret`.
+If not, leave the brackets empty like default.
+This feature is entirely optional.

 Save and exit.

 &nbsp;